Shaine Casas: Background

-Casas was born in San Diego, California on December 25, 1999.
+Casas was born in San Diego, California, on December 25, 1999.
 His mother is Monica Epling.
 When he was 7 years old he began swimming competitively.
-He attended McAllen High School in McAllen, Texas where he swam for his high school team and was the 6A State champion in the 200-yard individual medley and 100-yard butterfly in 2017.
+He attended McAllen High School in McAllen, Texas, where he swam for his high school team and was the 6A State champion in the 200-yard individual medley and 100-yard butterfly in 2017.
 He graduated from McAllen High School in 2018.
 Later in 2018, Casas started competing collegiately for Texas A&M University where he competed through 2021 before transferring to the University of Texas in 2022.

-Career
+2019–2021

 2019 National Championships

 At the 2019 National Championships, an international swimming competition held July to August 2019 in Stanford, California, Casas won the national title in the 100-meter backstroke.
 His time of 52.72 made him the fifth fastest swimmer in the event globally for the year, and the seventh fastest American in the event in history.

 In the 200-meter individual medley Casas took second place, finishing 1.07 seconds behind 12 time Olympic medalist Ryan Lochte.
 Casas also finished in second place in the 200-meter backstroke.
 Swimming the anchoring leg of the 4x200-meter freestyle relay, Casas took third place with his relay teammates Steven Richardson, Mark Theall, and Adam Koster.
 Casas' swims in the 100-meter backstroke, 200-meter backstroke, and 200-meter individual medley were all qualifying times for the 2020 US Olympic Trials.
 Additionally, his times from the National Championships earned him spots on the 2019—2020 and 2020—2021 US National Teams in the 100-meter backstroke and 200-meter backstroke events.

 2020

 In June 2020, Casas was diagnosed with COVID-19.
-Casas recovered from COVID-19 and in November 2020 he swam a 43.87 in the 100-yard backstroke at the 2020 Art Adamson Invitational becoming the all-time third fastest person to swim the event.
+Five months later, he swam a 43.87 in the 100-yard backstroke at the 2020 Art Adamson Invitational becoming the all-time third fastest person to swim the event.
 A little over a week earlier, Casas swam the unofficial fastest time swum by an American swimmer in history in the 100-yard individual medley with a time of 46.33 seconds at an intrasquad meet hosted by Texas A&M. His start to the 2020−2021 swim season in late 2020 along with his performances before competition shutdowns related to the COVID-19 pandemic in 2020 earned him the Swammy Award for "NCAA Male Swimmer of the Year".